alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 # Download and install R and RStudio

 If you want to use R and RStudio to analyse the data for your MSc dissertation, you will need to download and install R and RStudio in your own computer.
-This pages aims to present a brief introduction to R and RStudio and a step-by-step guide on how to download and install both on your own computer.
+This pages aims to present a brief introduction to R and RStudio and a step-by-step guide on how to download and install both.

 **R** is the statistical programme (and language) that will perform all the calculation and produce data visualisation for you.
 The R statistical programme is not very user-friendly.
 If you decide to open R in your computer, you will get the following - scary - screen.